 - The vessel received wrong grade(s) of bunker fuel from her last call to Singapore Port; and

-- Other reason(s) subject to the approval by the Port Master.
+- Other reason(s) subject to approval by the Port Master.

-In this regard, the owner, agent, master, bunker supplier, bunker craft operator or person-in-charge will submit a completed application form for a de-bunkering operation at least three working days before the intended date of the operation to the Bunker Services Department at the following:
+In this regard, the owner, agent, master, bunker supplier, bunker craft operator or person in charge will submit a completed application form for a de-bunkering operation at least three working days before the intended date of the operation to the Standards and Investigation - Marine Fuel at the following:

 Maritime and Port Authority of Singapore